hyperledger/governance/charter.md

 i.
 Governing Board meetings shall be limited to the Governing Board representatives and follow the requirements for quorum and voting outlined in this Charter.
 The Governing Board may decide whether to allow one named representative to attend as an alternate.

 ii.
 The Governing Board meetings shall be confidential unless approved by the Governing Board.
-The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guest may not participate in any vote on any matter before the Governing Board).
+The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guests may not participate in any vote on any matter before the Governing Board).
 The Governing Board should encourage transparency, including the public publication of public minutes within a reasonable time following their approval by the Governing Board.

 c.
 Responsibilities – the Governing Board shall be responsible for:

-i. approving a budget directing the use of funds raised by HLP from all sources of revenue;
+i. approving a budget directing the use of funds raised by the Hyperledger Foundation from all sources of revenue;

-ii. electing a Chair of HLP to preside over Governing Board meetings, authorize expenditures approved by the budget and manage any day-to- day operations;
+ii. electing a Chair of the Hyperledger Foundation to preside over Governing Board meetings, authorize expenditures approved by the budget, and manage any day-to- day operations;

-iii. overseeing all Project business and marketing matters;
+iii. overseeing all Foundation business and marketing matters;

-iv. adopt and maintain policies or rules and procedures for HLP (subject to LF approval) including but not limited to a Code of Conduct, a trademark policy and any compliance or certification policies;
+iv. adopt and maintain policies or rules and procedures for the Hyperledger Foundation (subject to LF approval) including but not limited to (a) a Code of Conduct, (b) a trademark policy, (c) any compliance or certification policies, and (d) policies, procedures, requirements and recommendations to further the diversity of participants in the Hyperledger Foundation, its committees and sub-projects;

-v. working with the TSC on defining and administering any programs for certification, including any Project certification or processes for HLP;
+v. working with the TSC on defining and administering any programs for certification, including any Foundation certification or processes for the Hyperledger Foundation;

 vi. approving procedures for the nomination and election of (1) General Member representatives to the Governing Board, and (2) any officer or other positions created by the Governing Board.